← Environmental Law Center← Centro de Derecho Ambiental

 If the application is incomplete, the official will reject it and inform which documents are missing.

-12. The result of this inspection must be notified to the concession applicant, and the report, as well as the notification official letter, will be foliated and filed in the file.
+12. The result of this inspection must be notified to the concession applicant, and the report, as well as the notification letter, will be foliated and filed in the file.

 16. Once the Department obtains a copy of the publication, the official must review it in detail to verify that it is correct.